SudoWodo/StochOptim/Documentation Template.md

 # Trace

 Trace is perhapes the only control parameter which has the most varied implementation and still present in nearly every single optimizer package.
-Because this the trace has to be customized for each method seperatly.
+Because of this the trace has to be customized for each method seperatly.
 For stochoptim it is decided that trace should have upto 5 levels.
 Each level decided how much informations is printed on the screen when the optimizer is running.
 Higher the level of trace higher the volume of information printed on screen.
 When the trace = 0 no information is printed and when it is 5 information is printed at each step.

 ## Trace implementation for DEoptim: